 Bunya trees grace rainforest remnants in southeast and northeast Queensland, and parks and gardens around the world.
 The trees have a striking outline and very prickly leaves.

 Bunya trees are best known for their enormous cones of large, delicious seeds.
-The abundant harvest of these seeds provided a food source for many First Nations people, enabling gatherings for ceremonies, celebrations, celebrations, trading and deliberations.
+The abundant harvest of these seeds provided a food source for many First Nations people, enabling gatherings for ceremonies, celebrations, trading and deliberations.

 Building bunya tree sculptures